πŸ•ŠοΈCEASEFIRE: Iran War Day 40 β€” 2-Week Pause Announced β€”Live Tracker β†’

 Constitutional Issue

 Major combat operations launched against a sovereign nation without congressional approval.
-Again.
+Iran struck back at US positions in Iraq, Syria.
+War continues as of publication.

 The War Powers Resolution (1973): Dead Letter